 Collection of artworks by the due date after the exhibition is the responsibility of the school or student.
 Please note that there are no facilities for storage of artworks beyond the date of collection.
 Sydney Catholic Schools and ACU will take no responsibility for artworks that are not collected.

+These Guidelines for the Submission of Entries are to assist teachers and students in submitting their work.
 To submit student entries for the prize and exhibition schools are asked to:

 - Complete the online School Submission Form